-Another way in which I’ve committed myself to a high standard of practice is by engaging with multiple disciplines related to psychology and psychotherapy, including: anthropology, neuroscience, philosophy, religion, history, marketing, politics, gender and multicultural studies.
+Another way in which I’ve committed myself to a high standard of practice is by engaging with multiple disciplines related to psychology and psychotherapy, including: anthropology, neuroscience, philosophy, religion, history, politics, gender and multicultural studies.

 WHAT IS YOUR TRAINING BACKGROUND AND EXPERIENCE?

 My academic tenure was a full-time seven-year experience.
 During my undergraduate studies, I regularly achieved academic honors.
 I earned my master of arts degree in Counseling Psychology.
 I founded and co-chaired my alma mater’s Gender Equality Committee and pioneered a social justice campaign at my internship site.
 I focused my academic interest on psychological trauma, relationships, personality development and cultural issues.

 After my schooling concluded, I completed my clinical training for licensure in a community mental health clinic working with underserved populations.
 At the same time, I began teaching several psychology courses to undergraduate and graduate students, training other therapists, doing additional academic research, presenting my writing and research projects at conferences internationally, and holding a position on the executive board of the Rhode Island Association for Psychoanalytic Psychologies – an official chapter of Division 39 of the American Psychological Association.
 I was later awarded one of the Early Career Scholar Awards by Division 39 (Psychoanalysis) of the American Psychological Association.
 Most recently, I joined the Postgraduate Fellowship Program at the Massachusetts Institute for Psychoanalysis.